-The outpatient network includes low-threshold services (including 12 supervised drug consumption facilities, 52 social emergency centres and 36 mobile units) and 527 specialised drug treatment centres, which are the most numerous facilities and constitute the backbone of the treatment system and mental health units.
+The outpatient network includes low-threshold services (including 12 supervised drug consumption facilities, 58 social emergency centres and 34 mobile units) and 499 specialised drug treatment centres; the specialised drug treatment centres also include mental health units, are the most numerous facilities and constitute the backbone of the treatment system.
 A team of multidisciplinary staff usually manage clients in outpatient settings, providing psychosocial treatment, case management and referral to other services.
-Screening of clients’ mental health, and mental health services, are available to lesser extent, while part of these services provides outreach for clients in the community.
+Screening of clients’ mental health, and mental health services, are available to a lesser extent, while part of these services provides outreach for clients in the community.

 Opioid substitution treatment (OST) is available at about 2 000 specialised outpatient centres, at other health and mental health centres, at inpatient facilities and in prisons.
 Pharmacies are involved in dispensing medication to patients.
 According to the amended Spanish Royal Decree 5/1996, methadone and buprenorphine treatment can be initiated by specialised medical doctors and treatment centres.
 Quality standards and monitoring systems for clients in OST exist at the level of the autonomous communities, and data are reported to the Government Delegation for the National Plan on Drugs.

 Methadone was introduced and licensed as a treatment in 1990.
 The latest available estimate of the total number of patients in methadone maintenance treatment in 2013 was 59 059, and it is free for clients.